Subscribe to our newsletter for FREE pet updates

 • For about a third of dogs with epilepsy, standard anti-seizure medications don’t effectively control their seizures; these medications also come with adverse side effects and longer-term health consequences that can further impact a dog’s quality of life

-• A recent small study at the Royal Veterinary College in the U.K. evaluated the effectiveness of a medium-chain triglycerides (MCTs) supplement to manage seizures in dogs
+• A small study at the Royal Veterinary College in the U.K. evaluated the effectiveness of a medium-chain triglycerides (MCTs) supplement to manage seizures in dogs

 • A total of 17 of 28 dogs showed a significant reduction in seizure frequency while receiving the MCT supplement